santiment/academy/src/docs/metrics/finalized/index.md

 <Resource title="Supported scope (WIP)">

-This feature is currently in testing and implemented for the blockchain: Bitcoin Cash, and for a limited subset of metrics:
+This feature is currently in testing and implemented for Bitcoin Cash and for a limited subset of metrics:

 - `active_addresses_1h`
 - `active_addresses_24h`